Do you use Excel to manage projects? If so, these project management Excel templates are for you!

 Additionally, the template will automatically count the number of risks in each of the 25 categories in the risk matrix.

-Other than this, the table contains 18 columns in total that track all kinds of factors to help you stay on top of all your negative project risks, including:
+Besides this, the table contains 18 columns in total that track all kinds of factors to help you stay on top of all your negative project risks, including:

-• Risk name, ID, and category,
+• Risk name, ID, and category

-• Dates when the risk was discovered and when it’s expected to appear,
+• Dates when the risk was discovered and when it’s expected to appear

-• Risk owner,
+• Risk owner

-• Status,
+• Status

-• Expected monetary losses, and
+• Expected monetary losses

-• Mitigation strategies.
+• Mitigation strategies

 💡 PLAKY PRO TIP